microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ## Design Requirements

 Designers will need to add markers named like the following to all Lottie files that will be used with controls that support AnimatedIcon.
-The controls that currently support AnimatedIcon are listed below.
+The controls that support AnimatedIcon are listed below.

 The marker names should reflect the visual state the animation is going from to the visual state the animation is going to.
 For example, the bare minimum of the markers that are needed for icons being used in a NavigationViewItem are: